 Hedgehog Day: Concept Art!

 When you’re making a 2D Sonic game, there are some things you’ll almost always need if you want to recapture the feeling of the classics.
 While momentum based gameplay is a heavy piece of that, the levels themselves also have to exude a style that matches or improves upon what came before them.
-Often, it is not about attempting to revolutionize, but rather to stay true to the formulas for Sonic’s success that already exist.
+Often, it is not about attempting to revolutionise, but rather to stay true to the formulas for Sonic’s success that already exist.

 The zones themselves – and their environments – do more to immerse players into the world than we might notice at first.
 Today, we’d like to present two pieces of such concept art, which we hope bring smiles to your faces.
 Let’s start with a classic: